 There is a prescription period that should always be kept in mind.
 As per the general insurance rules under the TCC, all claims arising from insurance contracts shall be prescribed after a period of two years as of the date when payment falls due.
 In any event, all claims relating to an insurance indemnity or insurance sum shall be prescribed after a period of six years from the date of materialisation of the risk.
-In liability insurance, indemnity shall be prescribed within 10 years of the event constituting the subject of the insurance: for example, negligence of the insured.
+This maximum prescription period is 10 years in liability insurances from the date of the event constituting the subject of the insurance: for example, negligence of the insured.

 3. What preliminary procedural and strategic considerations should be evaluated in insurance litigation?